I am Rishi Saripalle, Assistant

 UML for Access Control Engineering in a Collaboration on Duty

-and Adaptive Workflow Model that Extends NIST RBAC, Handbook of Research on Innovations in
+and Adaptive Workflow Model that Extends NIST RBAC, Handbook of Research on

 Access Control and Management, 2016.

 To facilitate collaboration in emerging domains such as the patient-centered medical home (PCMH), the authors' prior work extended the NIST role-based access control (RBAC) model to yield a formal collaboration on duty and adaptive workflow (CoD/AWF) model.
 The next logical step is to place this work into the context of an integrated software process for security engineering from design through enforcement.
 Towards this goal, the authors promote a secure software engineering process that leverages an extended unified modeling language (UML) to visualize CoD/AWF policies to achieve a solution that separates concerns while still providing the means to securely engineer dynamic collaborations for applications such as the PCMH.